 In particular, we see that in the latter case the gradient does not appear, in contrast to the present situation in \eqref{eq:lifting}. \end{remark}

-\begin{remark} If we assume that $W\geq 1$ on the whole cube $\L_L$, Theorem \ref{thm:evl} is already implicit in \cite{Stollmann-98}.
-Unique continuation for the gradient is not needed, and consequently we do not need the Lipschitz continuity of the coefficients either, since in this particular case \eqref{eq:evl} follows from the following elementary argument: As shown in the proof above
+\begin{remark} If we assume that $W\geq 1$ on the whole cube $\L_L$, Theorem~\ref{thm:evl} is already implicitly stated in \cite{Stollmann-98}.
+Unique continuation for the gradient is not needed and consequently we do not need the Lipschitz continuity of the coefficients either.
+In fact, in this particular case \eqref{eq:evl} is a simple consequence of the following elementary argument: As shown in the previous proof we have